Uniqueness, universality, and homogeneity of the noncommutative Gurarij space: Abstract

 \section{Abstract}

 We realize the noncommutative Gurarij space $\mathbb{NG}$ defined by Oikhberg as the Fra\"{\i}ss\'{e} limit of the class of finite-dimensional $1$ -exact operator spaces.
 As a consequence we deduce that the noncommutative Gurarij space is unique up to completely isometric isomorphism, homogeneous, and universal among separable $1$-exact operator spaces.
-Moreover we show that $\mathbb{NG}$ is isometrically isomorphic to the Gurarij Banach space.
+We also prove that $ \mathbb{NG}$ is the unique separable nuclear operator space with the property that the canonical triple morphism from the universal TRO to the triple envelope is an isomorphism.
+We deduce from this fact that $\mathbb{NG} $ does not embed completely isometrically into an exact C*-algebra, and it is not completely isometrically isomorphic to a C*-algebra or to a TRO.
+We also provide a canonical construction of $\mathbb{NG}$, which shows that the group of surjective complete isometries of $\mathbb{NG}$ is universal among Polish groups.
+Analog results are proved in the commutative setting and, more generally, for $M_{n}$-spaces.
+In particular, we provide a new characterization and canonical construction of the Gurarij Banach space.